razzlemacher/ut-health-final-proj/README.md

 Pick a pickle file accordingly.

-The pyvis files in the [pyvis](pyvis/) folder named in the same manner.
+The pyvis files in the [pyvis](pyvis/) folder are named in the same manner.

 # Pickle files of network graph
 The graph is saved as a pickle file in the directory [pickle](pickle/)